Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Introduction

 \section{Introduction}

-Modeling is often used to monitor a system's physical changes or determine a design's limitations before it is implemented.
-High-fidelity modeling software has been specifically developed to reliably model energy systems, specifically nuclear systems, without producing the system physically and allow for data collection at locations where sensors could not be feasibly placed in a real system.
-While these types of computational models have a high degree of accuracy, they are difficult to develop, tend to be system specific, and are computationally intensive \cite{samal2020characterization}.
-While these models have drawbacks, they are still indispensable to nuclear engineers and designers.
-However, in order to realize the real-time operational behavior of the energy system, Digital twin (DT) is one of the valuable technologies.
-DTs can potentially produce a virtual representation of a physical system (such as a nuclear plant) that can provide real-time information about the nuclear system \cite{Okita2019, VareDigital, Sleiti2022}.
-Additionally, DTs can provide information about the plant system where sensors and instrumentation cannot normally be implemented \cite{Erol2020}.
-To develop DTs for these applications, computationally efficient and reliable models must be developed.
-Relationships between these models are also necessary to reduce computing resource requirements and to gain an understanding of how the DT produces results \cite{Bowman2022}.
+Modeling is often used to monitor physical changes in a system or to determine the limitations of a design before it is implemented.
+Modeling software such as SCALE or TRACE has been specifically developed to model nuclear systems reliably without having to produce the system physically and allow for data collection at locations where sensors could not be feasibly placed in a real system.
+While these types of computational models have a high degree of accuracy, they are difficult to develop, tend to be system-specific, and are computationally intensive \cite{samal2020characterization}.
+More specifically, without using significant computational resources, these models have difficulty making predictions with the desired degree of accuracy in the amounts of time required to make some operational decisions.
+These types of models, while they have their drawbacks, are still indispensable to nuclear engineers and designers due to their physics-basing and high-fidelity nature.